feum-aarhus/feum-platform/_email/confirmation.md

 FEUM!

 **About SUPER**

 Super is a non-profit, solely volunteer-driven space.
 Everyone here is working for free to make this work.

-Our general guidelines:
+Our general guidelines:<br>
-▪ Show consideration to your fellow guests and surroundings.
+▪ Show consideration to your fellow guests and surroundings.<br>
-▪ We do not tolerate sexism, rascism, homo- and transphobia, ableism and social discrimination.
+▪ We do not tolerate sexism, rascism, homo- and transphobia, ableism and social discrimination.<br>
 ▪ Drink and behave responsibly - not just for your own sake.

 Help us enforce our guidelines and inform us if you need our help.

-For CLUBNIGHTS we'd like to add:
+For CLUBNIGHTS we'd like to add:<br>
-▪ No phones on the dancefloor.
+▪ No phones on the dancefloor.<br>
-▪ Give each other space to dance.
+▪ Give each other space to dance.<br>
 ▪ Minimize talking on the dancefloor.

 <!--EndFragment-->